Aaron98990/ways-of-the-game/fouls.md

 Trips and "impeding the progress of an opponent with contact" are unique in that the player that initiates the contact does not commit a foul.

-An attempt to trip (esspecially when a player avoids or stops to not be tripped) is also a direct free kick foul even if there is no contact.
+An attempt to trip (especially when a player avoids or stops to not be tripped) is also a direct free kick foul even if there is no contact.

 - [Foul.
 Although the player does not fall, the defender sticks his leg out and slows down the attacker.](https://youtu.be/ySYtHDT99aE?feature=shared&t=401)
 - [Foul.
 Although the attacker trips from the legs behind the defender, he still impedes his path.](https://youtu.be/FxcrgGIW_pw?feature=shared&t=962)